Why might burglars choose your home before others?

 Your home is poorly secured

 From the street, home burglars can spot your bad habit of leaving doors and windows open during the day.
 I burglarize homes during the day.
-I may park down the street to pick-up on your daily departure routine.
+I may park down the street to pick up on your daily departure routine.
 To make sure, I always knock first and then look in through uncovered windows for any occupants.

 -